a-a-robbins/double-dutch-website/.hours/hours.md

 > Do you have a favorite photo to use for each class section?
 > Do you want pricing anywhere?
 > Are there other pages you'd like and what would you like on them?
+> Do you have a schedule for the fall you'd like posted outside of Jackrabbit?